 On the other hand, $\beta$-mixing is a stronger property than $\alpha$-mixing.
-It implies stronger covariance inequalities \cite{Rio, Delyon} as well as a coupling theorem known as Berbee's Lemma \cite{Berbee} used in various limit theorems (for example in \cite{Example1, Example2}).
+It implies stronger covariance inequalities \cite{Rio} as well as a coupling theorem known as Berbee's Lemma \cite{Berbee} used in various limit theorems (for example in \cite{Example1, Example2}).
 Nevertheless, it rarely appears in the literature in comparison to $\alpha$-mixing.
-This is especially true for point processes where there has been no $\beta$-mixing property established for any specific class of point process models to the author's knowledge even if there exists some general results for $\beta$-mixing point processes \cite{Heinrich}.
+This is especially true for point processes where there has been no $\beta$-mixing property established \com{for any of the above examples.
+Nethertheless, $\beta$-mixing coefficients have still been used several times in random geometry and point process statistics \cite{Eins, Drei, Zwei, Vier}.
+In particular, it is argued in \cite{Zwei} that the $\beta$-mixing coefficient cannot be replaced by the $\alpha$-mixing coefficient when used to obtain bounds for point process characteristics related with the Palm distribution}.
 Our goal is to establish a general inequality for the $\beta$-mixing coefficients of a point process in terms of its intensity functions.

 We begin in Section \ref{Sec1} by recalling the basic definitions and properties of the $\alpha$-mixing and $\beta$-mixing coefficients and we introduce the lower sum transform which is the main technical tool that we use throughout the paper.
 Then, a general inequality for the $\beta$-mixing coefficients of a point process that depends only on its $n$-th order intensity functions is proved in Section \ref{Sec2}.
-As an example, we deduce a $\beta$-mixing inequality in the special case of determinantal point processes (DPPs) in Section \ref{Sec3} and we show that its rate of convergence is optimal for a wide class of DPPs.
+As an example, we deduce a $\beta$-mixing inequality in the special case of determinantal point processes (DPPs) in Section \ref{Sec3} \com{whose rate of decay is optimal for a wide class of DPPs.}